umairalipathan1980/Smart-Business-Guide-1.0/README.md

 ### Overview
 The **Smart Business Guide 1.0** is an AI-powered solution for entrepreneurship and business planning in Finland, built on advanced **Agentic RAG** using LangChain and LangGraph frameworks.
 It uses advanced retrieval-augmented generation workflows to provide precise responses to user queries.

+**Update:**
-**Update:** The current version of *app.py* is using "*agentic_rag.py*" which does not uses web scraping tools.
+- The current version of *app.py* is using "*agentic_rag.py*" which does not uses web scraping tools.
 To use the version of the web scraping tools, replace:
+- The Smart Guide now has multilingual support.

 ```
 from agentic_rag import initialize_app